PaulleDemon/AWS-deployment/django-channels.md

 supervisor==4.2.2
 ```

+> Daphne is a HTTP, HTTP2 and WebSocket protocol server for ASGI and ASGI-HTTP, developed to power Django Channels. we'll be using this to run our ASGI application

+> The Gunicorn "Green Unicorn" is a Python Web Server Gateway Interface HTTP server.

 2. create a file named `Procfile` and add the following:
 ```
 web: gunicorn --bind :8000 --workers 3 --threads 2 <project>.wsgi:application